Skip to main content

 25 items Glamour editors always pack when they travel

-When it comes to packing, nobody does it better than an editor.
-“Edit” is literally part of their job title.
-These are professionals who spend their days not just finessing text for grammar and style but ruthlessly cutting anything that’s not necessary or just won’t fit.
+When it comes to packing, it’s safe to say that nobody does it better than editors.
+For starters, “edit” is literally part of their job title.
 Who better to decide what should and shouldn’t go into a suitcase?

-Packing for a vacation is challenging enough, and typically, editors’ trips are the opposite of cushy and relaxing—even when they’re headed to beautiful locales.
-Press trips involve morning outdoor adventures and interminable afternoon tours of company facilities followed by fancy dinners.
-Fashion-week days stretch well past midnight.
+That’s not the only reason editors make great packers, though.
+Their jobs train them for this.
+Typically, their work trips are the exact opposite of cushy and relaxing.
+Fashion-week days stretch well past midnight and require multiple changes of footwear.
 Trade shows require clocking 24,000 steps across Las Vegas conference-center floors then networking at a nightclub.
-Editors have to strategically pack comfortable clothing and footwear that can multitask and shape-shift—yet pretty much all of them are holding onto some lost-luggage trauma, so there’s also pressure to go carry-on-only.
+Editors must strategically pack comfortable clothing and shoes that can multitask and shape-shift.
+And pretty much all of them are holding onto some lost-luggage trauma, so there’s also pressure to go carry-on only.

-There’s also the fact that editors spend so much time combing through products to ID what’s worth covering.
-They’re picky, they’re demanding, and they’re also up on all the best expert travel tips.
-All of this begs one big question: What do editors deem useful enough to occupy precious suitcase space?
-In the interest of upgrading our own travel game, we decided to poll a whole bunch of them and ask that exact question.
+Finally, there’s the fact that editors spend so much time combing through products to ID what’s worth covering.
+They’re picky, they’re demanding and they’re also up on all the best expert travel tips .
+All of this begs one big question: What do editors deem useful enough to occupy precious suitcase space ?
+In the interest of upgrading our own travel game, we decided to ask that exact question.
 Here are 25 items editors say they never travel without.

-1. Collapsible water bottle - less wasteful than buying bottled water after you get through security, and way more portable than regular reusable bottles
+1. Collapsible water bottle - less wasteful than buying bottled water after you get through security, spill-proof and way more portable than the other water bottles that are trending these days

-3. Tweezers - because those hotel magnifying mirrors are killer (avoid the super-pointy kind, which might get flagged by airport security in your carry-on)
+3. Tweezers - because those hotel magnifying mirrors are killer (avoid the super-pointy kind, which, again, might get flagged by airport security in your carry-on)

 4. A swimsuit - “Every trip I haven't packed a swimsuit for, I have wished that I had one,” one editor told us.
 “You never know when your hotel will have a pool, when your plans will change, when you’ll end up in a hot tub.
 Even in the height of winter.
 Even if you’re traveling for a serious reason.
 Always pack the swimsuit.”

-5. Disinfectant wipes - why trust that hotel-room surfaces are clean when you can quickly guarantee it?
+5. Disinfectant wipes - why trust that hotel-room surfaces or airplane flip-down tables are clean when you can guarantee it?

 6. Collapsible duffle - to haul souvenirs and impulse purchases home